Money Wellness

-Dosh dilemma – Dan’s unsubscribe battle
+Dosh dilemma – Dan’s battle to unsubscribe

 Dan thought cancelling an unused fitness app subscription to save some cash would be as easy as it was subscribing to it.